alexander-bauer-xr/blended-shapes/README.md

 ## ToDos

-- [ ] PHP-Proxy-Logik vervollständigen oder verbessern (backend/proxy.php)
+- [ ] Complete or improve PHP proxy logic (backend/proxy.php)
-- [ ] Kontaktformular implementieren
+- [ ] Implement contact form
-- [ ] Verbesserte Frontend-Animationen und sanfte Übergänge implementieren
+- [ ] Add improved frontend animations and smooth transitions
-- [ ] Responsives Design optimieren (z.
-B. Bilder mit `srcset` optimiert zurückgeben) und typografische Feinabstimmung vornehmen
+- [ ] Optimize responsive design (e.g., return images optimized via `srcset`) and fine-tune typography

-## Weiterführend
+## Further Notes

-- Alle Daten werden beim Initial-Load aus dem CraftCMS geladen
+- All data is loaded on initial load from CraftCMS
-- Die Abfragen sind in `src/services/cmsClient.ts` definiert
+- Queries are defined in `src/services/cmsClient.ts`
-- Die zugehörigen Modelle in `src/models/` und `src/types/`
+- Corresponding models are in `src/models/` and `src/types/`
-- Das Styling basiert auf SCSS und ist in Module gegliedert
+- Styling is based on SCSS and organized into modules

 ---

-## Lizenz
+## License

-Interne Entwicklungsbasis von **Blended Shapes**
+Internal development base of **Blended Shapes**
-Nicht zur öffentlichen Nutzung bestimmt.
+Not intended for public use.